Code-Institute-Submissions/Milestone-Project-34/README.md

 * Responsive Navigation Bar: The navigation bar changes to a dropdown menu in smaller screens.
 * Images:  The  images on all pages changes it's position when user move cursor.
 * Responsive product cards: The product cards in  shop page  are designed to draw attention of users with eye catching backgrounds and animation when they move cursor on product cards.
-* Contact Form : The form takes users input  and can take users feedback and message .
+* Contact Form : The form takes users input  and can take users  message .
-* Footer :  Users can enter E mail for news letters and has a logo with social links.
+* Footer :  Users can enter E mail for news letters and has social links.
-* Social Links: The social media icons have a hover effect and also when clicked they open up in a new browser window while keeping my page open.
+* Social Links: The social media icons when clicked they open up in a new browser window while keeping my page open.
 This allows the user to easily get back to my page once the icons are clicked.

 Features Left to Implement :